nwg-piotr/tint2-executors/README.md

 All the scripts described below are development versions, and most part is out of date.
 What's the most useful, was gathered in three AUR packages, which contain recent improvement and bug fixes:
 - [psuinfo](https://github.com/nwg-piotr/psuinfo) - a separate project, which contains python-psutil-based commands ([AUR](https://aur.archlinux.org/packages/psuinfo));
 - [t2ec](https://github.com/nwg-piotr/tint2-executors/tree/master/arch-package) - a selection from the rest of the scripts ([AUR](https://aur.archlinux.org/packages/t2ec));
-- [rof](https://github.com/nwg-piotr/rof) - a helper script, which is a launcher allowing to avoid launching multiple instances of the same window ([AUR](https://aur.archlinux.org/packages/rof-git)).
+- [rof](https://github.com/nwg-piotr/rof) - a helper script, which is a launcher allowing to avoid running multiple instances of the same window ([AUR](https://aur.archlinux.org/packages/rof-git)).
 ___

 ## [bbswitch-status-temp.sh](https://github.com/nwg-piotr/tint2-executors/blob/master/bbswitch-status-temp.sh)